On a problem of A. Weil: Introduction

 \section{Introduction}

 Let $S$ be a connected complete hyperbolic surface.
-By a {\it geodesic} on $S$ we understand the maximal arc consisting of the locally shortest sub-arcs; the geodesic is called {\it simple} if it has no self-crossing points.
-It is well known, that simple geodesic is either (i) a closed geodesic, (ii) a non-closed spiral geodesic tending to a closed geodesic or (iii) a non-closed geodesic, whose limit set is a perfect (Cantor) subset of $S$ \cite{CaB}.
-The {\it geodesic lamination} is a closed subset of the surface $S$, which is the union of disjoint simple geodesics.
+By a {\it geodesic} {\bf g} on $S$ we understand the maximal arc consisting of the locally shortest sub-arcs; the geodesic {\bf g} is called {\it simple} if it has no self-crossing points.
+It is well known, that simple geodesic is either (i) a closed geodesic, (ii) a non-closed spiral geodesic tending to a closed geodesic or (iii) a non-closed geodesic, whose limit set is a perfect (Cantor) subset of $S$ [Casson \& Bleiler 1988] \cite{CaB}.
+A {\it geodesic lamination} is a closed subset of the surface $S$, which is the union of disjoint simple geodesics {\bf g}.

-The Chabauty topology turns the set of laminations on a given surface into an important topological space $\Lambda=\Lambda(S)$.
-For example, certain compactifications of the Teichm\"uller space of $S$ are homeomorphic to $\Lambda$, modulo the laminations with more than one independent ergodic measure \cite{T}.
-The $\Lambda$ is a compact Hausdorff topological space; it has a metric measuring the angles between the asymptotic direction (a slope) of the laminations on the surface $S$.
+The Chabauty topology (also known as the Gromov-Hausdorff topology) turns the set of minimal laminations into an important topological space $\Lambda=\Lambda(S)$.
+For example, certain compactifications of the Teichm\"uller space of $S$ are homeomorphic to $\Lambda$, modulo the laminations with more than one independent ergodic measure [Thurston 1997] \cite{T}.
+The space $\Lambda$ is a compact Hausdorff topological space; it has a metric measuring the angles between the asymptotic direction (a slope) of the laminations on the surface $S$.
 In the simplest case $S=T^2$ (a flat torus), all possible slopes are exhausted by the irrationals $\theta\in [0,2\pi[$; the latter are known as the Poincar\'e rotation numbers.

-In 1936 A.~Weil asked about a generalization of the rotation numbers to the case of the higher genus surfaces \cite{Wei}.
+In 1936 A.~Weil asked about a generalization of the rotation numbers to the case of the higher genus surfaces [Weil 1936] \cite{Wei}.
+Namely, the {\it Weil problem} consists in an explicit construction of the rotation numbers for laminations on surfaces of genus $g\ge 1$; the numbers must satisfy all formal properties of the Poincar\'e rotation numbers.
 It was conjectured, that the hyperbolic plane might be critical to a solution of the problem, {\it ibid}.
-An excellent survey of Anosov \cite{Ano} gives an account of the Weil's problem after 1936.
-Many important contributions to a solution of the problem are due to Aranson-Grines-Zhuzhoma \cite{AZ}, Moeckel \cite{Moe}, Schwartzman \cite{Sch}, Series \cite{Ser} and others, see \cite{Ano}.
-Let us mention the influential and spiritually close work of E.~Artin \cite{Art}.
+An excellent survey of [Anosov 1995] \cite{Ano} gives an account of the Weil's problem after 1936.
+Many important contributions to a solution of the problem are due to [Anosov \& Zhuzhoma 2005] \cite{AZ}, [Moeckel 1982] \cite{Moe}, [Schwartzman 1957] \cite{Sch}, [Series 1985] \cite{Ser} and others, see [Anosov 1995] \cite{Ano}.
+Let us mention an influential and spiritually close work of [Artin 1924] \cite{Art}.
+Needless to say, a solution to the Weil problem is significant for hyperbolic geometry and low-dimensional topology.